Atienodolphine01/Akan-community/README.md

 |     |      |

 ## Known Bugs
-* If you input a letter ie 'y1' in Year it still gives the result.
+* No bug detected but if you find one feel free to raise the issue.

 ## License
   MIT License &copy|AtyenoD